Volunteer at trans pride

-Trans Pride Seattle’s March and Celebration is one of the largest Trans Pride gatherings in the United States.
-A community event like this couldn’t take place without volunteers who help in the planning and production of the March and Celebration at Cal Anderson Park.
+Trans Pride Seattle’s March and Celebration is upon us!
+One of the largest Trans Pride gatherings in the United States, a community event like this couldn’t take place without volunteers who help in the planning and production of the march and celebration.

-Trans Pride Seattle values the diversity of our communities, and we are intentional about the accessibility of the event.
-Volunteers contribute greatly to our ability to keep the event economically accessible to all, to make the space physically accessible, and to make our programming accessible through interpreters.
+Volunteers contribute greatly to our ability to keep the event economically accessible, physically accessible, and programmatically accessible.
 Volunteers make a huge impact on Trans Pride’s capacity to give back to the community by helping us to maintain a safe, exciting, and economically viable event!

 In addition to volunteering with GJL year-round and having the chance to meet other community-minded individuals, volunteers for Trans Pride get extra perks, which include:

-- An invitation to the Volunteer Party JULY 10
+- An invitation to the Volunteer Party in July

 - Free snacks and water during the event